This post is sponsored by Avocados From Mexico. All opinions are our own.

 - Avocado Toast – Avocados contribute good fats (monounsaturated and polyunsaturated fats) to the diet.
 Discover “21 Energy-Boosting Breakfast Toast” recipes from Buzzfeed.

 - Avocado Mac n Cheese: Why naturally good fats?
-Because the body needs some dietary fat in moderation to help with absorption of nutrients.
+Because the body needs some dietary fat in moderation to help with the absorption of nutrients.
 Good fats, monounsaturated and polyunsaturated fats, do not raise LDL (“bad”) cholesterol levels.
 In fact, good fats are recommended as a replacement for bad fats.
 Avocados contain 6 g of naturally good fat per 50 g serving, one-third of a medium avocado.

 Try These Swaps for Mayonnaise: